Recommended by Lynn Branson

 - Mark Lindquist - Wood Turner

 - The Artists for Conservation Foundation (AFC) - formerly the Worldwide Nature Artists Group (WNAG) - is a non-profit, international organization dedicated to the celebration and preservation of the natural world.
-The Foundation represents the world's leading collective of nature artists and an unparalleled pool of artistic talent focussed on nature.
+The Foundation represents the world's leading collective of nature artists and an unparalleled pool of artistic talent focused on nature.
 The organization's mission is to support wildlife and habitat conservation, biodiversity, sustainability and environmental education through art that celebrates our natural heritage.